You are not alone

 Sadly rates of anxiety and depression in young people have doubled since the 1980’s so talk and LISTEN to your young person, if they will.
 If they won’t talk to you, encourage them to talk to someone else – a trusted teacher, their GP or an online helpline – see our useful links page.

-The Co-founders of The Wild Mind Project have been there, so we understand how isolated you might feel.
+The Founder of The Wild Mind Project has been there, so she understands how isolated you might feel.

 Link to Help for Parents website